ardaargun/DSA210_project/README.md

    - **Champions** played?
    - **Side of the map** (Blue vs. Red)?
    - **Match duration** (short vs. long games)?
-2. Does WR improve with specific item builds or rune setups?
 3. How does WR differ between solo queue and flex queue?
-4. Are there any time-based patterns, such as performance varying by patch updates or time of day?
+4. Are there any time-based patterns, such as performance varying by patch updates or the game taking place after a win/lose (streak or single games as well) ?

 ## Data Analysis
 The analysis will proceed through several stages: